Can you tolerate the truth of not knowing?

 Q3: Why does our need for certainty create anxiety?

-A: Our minds evolved to seek certainty for survival purposes—knowing where danger lurked or where food could be found kept our ancestors alive.
+Our minds evolved to seek certainty for survival purposes—knowing where danger lurked or where food could be found kept our ancestors alive.
 However, in our complex modern world, this same mechanism becomes counterproductive.
 We desperately search for absolute answers in situations that are inherently uncertain, creating a constant state of mental agitation.
 Life’s beautiful complexity often defies our need for clear-cut answers, and fighting this reality generates anxiety.

 Q4: What does the “river of life” metaphor represent?

-A: The river represents the constantly flowing, ever-changing nature of human experience—our sensations, feelings, thoughts, and perceptions that arise and pass away.
+The river represents the constantly flowing, ever-changing nature of human experience—our sensations, feelings, thoughts, and perceptions that arise and pass away.
 Just as a river never stops moving, our lives continuously unfold with new experiences including joy and sorrow, gain and loss, praise and blame.
 We can either fight against this current (causing suffering) or learn to flow with it gracefully, accepting change as life’s natural state.

 Q5: How do I access the inner wisdom mentioned in the article?